Skip to content

 kosh delete <id>Permanently delete a credential

-Initialize a new encrypted SQLite vault in the current directory.
+Initialize a new encrypted SQLite vault.

 Terminal window